BeachCodersAcademy/CodeWave/notes/react-setup.md

 4. In the root directory create a webpack.config.js file with [this](https://github.com/BeachCodersAcademy/CodeWave/blob/master/notes/webpack.config.js) inside

-5. In the root directory create an index.html page & make sure you add a div with an id of 'app' (i.e. `<div id="app"></div>`) and a link bundle.js (bundle.js is what webpack will create automatically (found in webpack.config.js))
+5. In the root directory create an index.html page & make sure you add a div with an id of 'app' (i.e. `<div id="app"></div>`) and a link to bundle.js (bundle.js is what webpack will create automatically (found in webpack.config.js)).
+Then link Bootstrap and jQuery as found [here](https://github.com/BeachCodersAcademy/CodeWave/blob/master/notes/react-index.html).

 6. In the root directory make a src folder with an index.js file inside